cristimariam/DiamondPurchasePreferences_Study/README.md

 # DiamondPurchasePreferences_Study

-**Title: Analysis Report on Consumer Preferences for Lab-Grown vs. Natural Diamonds**
+**Analysis  on Consumer Preferences for Lab-Grown vs. Natural Diamonds**

 **Introduction:**
 The purpose of this study was to explore how different advertising framings influence consumer preferences between lab-grown and natural diamonds.
 This issue is particularly relevant given the evolving market dynamics and increasing environmental considerations in diamond purchasing.